 Awareness is very important to LCTF as it is the difference between life or death as we know only too well.
 Vasculitis diagnosed and treated early offers a good prognosis so that is why we regularly fund campaigns to raise the public profile of the disease.

 TV and Radio advertising campaigns

-The world’s first TV advertising campaign for vasculitis was launched in October 2016.
+LCTF has been the only UK vasculitis charity to fund the first TV advertising campaign for vasculitis and it was launched in October 2016.
 The ‘Join the Dots’ campaign ran on STV West, STV Glasgow, STV Edinburgh, and online and coincided with the launch of Vasculitis Scotland.